karrmao/airport/README.md

 # Attention!
 After the start of the full-scale war, flights in Ukraine have been suspended.
 To view flight data, please select a date prior to February 23, 2022.

-<h3>The layout is supported by versions for mobile devices and desktop PCs (from 320px and higher).<h3>
+<h3>"The layout is designed to be adaptive and support different screen sizes, including mobile devices and desktop computers."<h3>

 <h3>Used technologies:</h3>
 <ul>